looer/tic-tac-toe-react/README.md

 # Tic Tac Toe React

 ![logo](/public/logo192.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it follows the [React tutorial](https://reactjs.org/tutorial/tutorial.html) but extends its functionality and design.
+A simple tic tac toe game made with React 19, Vite and Tailwind v4.
+Initially made with Create React App in 2021, updated to React 19 and Vite in 2025.

 Made by Lorenzo Cella.